AdaRoseCannon/pwa-talks/ffconf.md

 The web is designed to be declarative.

-This is how the web is meant to be and a fundamental difference between native.
+This is how the web is meant to be and a fundamental difference from native.

 It is designed to be interpreted depending on the platform.